CanonicalLtd/maas-docs/en/contributing-writing.md

 - The metadata section is terminated by a blank line.

-## Sections
+## Headers

-Text is organised into sections.
-These are auto-generated, there is nothing extra you need to do:
+Headers are simple to create:

     # Top level header (typically the same as the Title element)
     ## Second level header